artslob/nixos-vps/README.md

 To get interface name run `ip a`.

-To allow connection to installation image from local computer (without using VNC):
+To allow ssh connection to installation image from local computer (without using VNC):

 ```bash